Current coronavirus recommendations and restrictions in place for the Lapland Hospital District

-Link to the instructions issued by the Finnish Institute for Health and Welfare (THL) and the Ministry of Education and Culture (OKM): Instructions for preventing coronavirus infections at public events and public gatherings, and instructions for the use of public spaces, issued on 21 September 2020 (in Finnish).
+Link to the guidelines issued by the Finnish Institute for Health and Welfare (THL) and the Ministry of Education and Culture (OKM): Instructions for preventing coronavirus infections at public events and public gatherings, and instructions for the use of certain public spaces, issued on 21 May 2020.

 Restaurants and bars